walkeriniraq/kul/README.md

 people who don't know ruby, web development, or (maybe) even programming!

 It is a work in progress, but feel free to check out and mess with it if you like.

+The [wiki] has all the information on how to use Kul.

 Planning and requirements
 -------------------------